How Old Was Peggy Schuyler When She Died

 Recent interest in Peggy Schuyler has largely been fueled by the popularity of the musical Hamilton.
 The musical has brought the Schuyler sisters to a broader audience, sparking curiosity about their lives and contributions.
 While the musical takes certain creative liberties, it has nonetheless ignited a renewed appreciation for the Schuyler family and their role in early American history.

 The ongoing research into the lives of women like Peggy Schuyler is helping to paint a more complete picture of the past.
-By uncovering the stories of these women, historians are challenging traditional narratives that have often overlooked their contributions.
+Because of that, by uncovering the stories of these women, historians are challenging traditional narratives that have often overlooked their contributions.
 This trend reflects a broader movement towards inclusivity and diversity in historical scholarship, ensuring that the experiences of all individuals, regardless of gender or social status, are recognized and valued.

 Tips and Expert Advice